 The Social and Cultural Foundations Program is committed to inquiry that examines the relationship of schooling, education, and educational policy to social justice and cultural democracy.
 The program is an interdisciplinary one, designed to appeal to students seeking alternatives to more specialized or technical programs of study in education.
-This program is designed to attract educators, leaders, and individuals with bachelor’s degrees who have broad interests in educational policy but who may not be professional educators.
-This program anticipates that students pursuing this degree will come from a variety of professional backgrounds involving different forms of educational work such as media, private foundations, museums, community organizations, labor unions, higher education, K-12 schools, and others.
-Reasons for pursuing a Master’s degree in Social and Cultural Foundations in Education include personal and professional enhancement, research for private foundations, adult education and training, preparation for doctoral work for university teaching, careers in higher education, and others.
+This program is designed to attract educators, leaders, and individuals with bachelor’s degrees who have broad interests in education but who may not be professional educators.
+This program anticipates that students pursuing this degree will come from a variety of educational and professional backgrounds involving different forms of educational work such as media, private foundations, museums, community organizations, labor unions, higher education, K-12 schools, and others.
+Students are attracted to this program for personal and professional enhancement, research for private foundations, adult education and training, or to prepare for doctoral work, careers in higher education, and other related areas.

 Given the interdisciplinary approach to the study of education of this degree program, students have the opportunity with the approval of their faculty advisor to take at least 20 hours of elective courses outside of the Social and Cultural Foundations in Education Program as well as the College of Education.
 Choices of electives include, but are not limited to, courses in departments and programs such as Communication, Philosophy, Women’s Studies, American Studies, International Studies, Public Policy, and Sociology.

 Students seeking the Master’s degree in Social and Cultural Foundations in Education have the option to also pursue an Illinois teaching license or endorsement.
 Please consult your academic advisor as an additional program application may be required.